-Our work relates to these approaches, but our main motivation for generalising DL concepts is intrinsically different.
-Although we do need to be aware of what properties are shared by the concepts in order to blend them, it is not necessary (though desirable) to find a generic space that is also a LGG.
+(though desirable) to find a generic space that is also a LGG.
 A minimally specific common subsumer w.r.t. the subconcepts that can be built using the axioms in a Tbox will suffice.
 With this objective in mind, we propose an upward refinement operator for generalising \mathcal{EL}^{++} concepts which is inductively defined over the structure of concept descriptions.
-We discuss some of the properties typically used to characterise refinement operators; namely, local finiteness, properness and completeness [48].
-Particularly, our operator is locally finite and proper, but it is not complete.
+We discuss some of the properties typically used to characterise refinement operator; namely, local finiteness, properness and completeness [29].2 Particularly, our operator is locally finite and proper, but it is not complete.
 As a consequence, it cannot generate all the possible generalisations of an \mathcal{EL}^{++} concept.
 As we shall discuss, we sacrifice completeness for finiteness (since we do not need to compute a LGG, strictly speaking), but we need the applications of the operator to always terminate at each refinement step.

 As far as the implementation of the operator is concerned, we state the problem of finding a generic space of \mathcal{EL}^{++} concepts as a planning problem.
 This involves finding a sequence of generalisations with conditional effects to reach the generic space.
 This is natural, because modifying \mathcal{EL}^{++} concepts underlies certain conditional rules.
 These rules are ultimately defined through the upward cover set which is generated within the generalisation operator definitions (see Definitions 6 and 7).
-It is well-known that planning problems are inherently non-monotonic because of the inertia assumption.
+It is well-known that planning problems are inherently nonmonotonic because of the inertia assumption.
 That is, one assumes that world properties, in this case parts of \mathcal{EL}^{++} concept descriptions, persist unless there is evidence that they changed.
 The 'unless there is evidence' condition implies the use of Negation as Failure (NaF).
-To this end, we adopt the nonmonotonic logic programming paradigm of Answer Set Programming (ASP) [28].3
+To this end, we adopt the nonmonotonic logic programming paradigm of Answer Set Programming (ASP) [23].3

-To implement the upward refinement operator and generic space search, we employ the incremental solving capabilities of clingo [26], an advanced ASP solver, to find a generic space among two \mathcal{EL}^{++} input concepts.
-The ASP search is embedded in an amalgambased process that models conceptual blending.
-We present a conceptual blending algorithm
+To implement the the upward refinement operator and generic space search, we employ the incremental solving capabilities of clingo [21], an advanced ASP solver, to find a generic space among two \mathcal{EL}^{++} input concepts.
+The ASP search is embedded in an amalgam-based process that models conceptual blending.
+We present a conceptual blending algorithm that uses the generalisations found by the ASP-based search process to create new blended concepts.
+New concepts are evaluated by means of ontology consequence requirements and a heuristics function.
+Throughout the paper, we use an example in the domain of computer icon design.